Skip to content

 Can I use AI to help me write my entry?

 No, please don’t use AI.
 Any entries found to have been written by AI, or indeed any that have been plagiarised, will be disqualified and no refund will be given.
+Note that some software uses AI to check for typos and grammatical errors – this is okay as long as you don’t use AI to re-write your words.
+We permit human-written entries only.

 Which file formats are allowed?